AndreTeixeira1998/overleafwiki/Production-Installation-Instructions.md

 ### Accessing ShareLaTeX on port 80

 By default ShareLaTeX runs the web interface on port 3000.
 We recommend running a reverse proxy like Nginx or Apache in front of ShareLaTeX to serve it on port 80.
 More details can be found at: [[Nginx as a Reverse Proxy]].

+### Problems

+If you have any problems getting ShareLaTeX to work, the first place to check is our [[FAQ]].
+Lots of common problems and solutions are listed there.